bcpeterson7/bcpeterson7/README.md

 "Communication is the highway love travels on." ― Chip Ingram
 "Treat others how you want to be treated."

-And for when I'm running...
+And for when I'm running... :running_man: :running_man: :running_man:
 "Fly you fools!" ― Gandalf :mage_man:  :rofl:

 &nbsp;